Ahmed-773/AdvancedTicTacToe/Docs/SRS.md

 FR-15 (Data Persistence): User profiles and statistics shall be saved to local files and persist between application sessions.

-3.2.
+### 3.2.
 Non-Functional Requirements

-3.2.1.
+#### 3.2.1.
 Performance

 NFR-1 (AI Response Time): The AI's move calculation shall take no longer than 500 milliseconds on the target hardware to ensure a responsive user experience.

-3.2.2.
+#### 3.2.2.
 Security

 NFR-2 (Password Hashing): User passwords shall never be stored in plaintext.
 The system must use a strong one-way hashing algorithm (SHA-256) to store password credentials.

-3.2.3.
+#### 3.2.3.
 Usability

 NFR-3 (Intuitive Interface): The GUI shall be clean, intuitive, and easy to navigate for users with no prior training.
 All interactive elements shall be clearly labeled.

-3.2.4.
+#### 3.2.4.
 Reliability

 NFR-4 (System Stability): The application shall be stable and handle user errors (e.g., invalid login attempts) gracefully without crashing.

 NFR-5 (Continuous Integration): The project shall be supported by a CI/CD pipeline that automatically builds and runs a test suite on every code change to ensure the main branch remains stable.

-3.2.5.
+#### 3.2.5.
 Maintainability

 NFR-6 (Modularity): The source code shall be organized into decoupled modules (e.g., GameLogic, UserAuth, AIEngine) to facilitate easier updates and maintenance.

 NFR-7 (Code Documentation): All major classes and complex functions shall be clearly documented with comments explaining their purpose and behavior.

-4. External Interface Requirements
+# 4. External Interface Requirements

-4.1.
+## 4.1.
 User Interfaces

-The application will present a graphical user interface with three primary views:
+**The application will present a graphical user interface with three primary views**:

-Authentication View: Fields for username/password, and buttons for Login/Register.
+- Authentication View: Fields for username/password, and buttons for Login/Register.

-Game View: The 3x3 game board, a status label, and buttons for New Game, Profile, and Logout.
+- Game View: The 3x3 game board, a status label, and buttons for New Game, Profile, and Logout.

-Profile View: Display of user statistics and a button to return to the game.
+- Profile View: Display of user statistics and a button to return to the game.

-4.2.
+## 4.2.
 Software Interfaces

-Qt 6 Framework: The application depends on the Qt 6 libraries for its GUI components and core functionalities.
+- Qt 6 Framework: The application depends on the Qt 6 libraries for its GUI components and core functionalities.

-OpenSSL: The application depends on the OpenSSL library for the SHA-256 hashing algorithm.
+- OpenSSL: The application depends on the OpenSSL library for the SHA-256 hashing algorithm.